gmitt98/python-api-challenge/README.md

 # python-api-challenge
 ## bootcamp module 6 challenge

+The main folder for this project is WeatherPy, which contains the two notebooks used.
+API keys are not tracked on Github.
+The folder output_data contains the city data called from the weather API and the resulting charts requested.

 ### Note:
 The WeatherPy notebook used the citipy module.
 However, I had difficulty with this module and also wanted additional features that it did not have.